xmeng1/shibboleth-identityprovider/custom/README.txt

   last file with that name that it encountered.
 So, if you attempt to override the login.jsp file in your extension, for example, your war will have two login.jsp files and both will contain the contents of your extension's log in jsp (because it's encountered after the main shib one).

+4.3 The files in the etc directory are not being copied to IDP_HOME/etc or SP_HOME etc The default behavior is NOT to copy these files so as to not overwrite existing configuration files.
+To enable this function set the build property ext.install.etc, however be sure to set it back to false afterwords so that you don't overwrite your configuration files during subsequent builds.